30 Oct 2017

 - If they become restless, speak softly to them, and encourage them to focus on quiet activities.

-- If they become irreverent and distracting from the spirit of the meeting, escort them out.
-It’s usually best to carry the child out.
+- It’s usually best to carry the child out.
 And, if the father is available, this could well be considered “his responsibility.”

 Advanced Reverence Training: